Observations and Research

 |Solar radiation|| |

-Direct and reflected PPFD (PAR), direct and reflected global radiation, net radiation
+Incoming and reflected global radiation, incoming and reflected PPFD (PAR), diffusive radiation, net radiation

 |Aerosol number size distribution||DMPS 10-840 nm|

 |PM10 and BC monitors||SHARP and MAAP|